Limits of Hodge structures via holonomic D-modules: Introduction

 See Theorem~\ref{FW} for the case $Y$ is reduced and Theorem~\ref{FWN} for the general case.
-This corollary suggests that it suffices to study the hypercohomology of each primitive part.
-The primitive parts will be the source for the pure polarized Hodge structures.
+This corollary suggests that it suffices to study the hypercohomology of each primitive part, as then the primitive parts serve as the source for the pure polarized Hodge structures.